 In 2018, the internet’s deepfakers couldn’t stop themselves from injecting Nicolas Cage’s expressive face into a number of movies to chilling effect.

-At the time it was relatively easy to identify them as fakes - they didn't look natural.
-It was like a mask of Nic Cage had been stuck to a moving face.
+At the time it was relatively easy to identify them as fakes — they didn’t look natural.
+It was like a mask of Nicholas Cage had been stuck to a moving face.

 But as the recent Bill Hader video demonstrated, the tech is advancing at an alarming rate.
 Not only that, apps and programs that do the work for people are becoming increasingly widespread and accessible.